Last updated

 Key features

-• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to leverage your network within folk, and use templates for quicker, streamlined communication.
+• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more, allowing multiple team members to leverage your network within folk with streamlined communication templates.

-• Mail merge and email sequences: Full email sync that supports Gmail and Outlook, access to templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Mail merge and email sequences: Full email sync supporting Gmail and Outlook, with templates and tracking features perfect for coordinating communications across departments.

 Pros